Tropical cyclones in 2008: April

 The month of April is tied with March and June as the least active month, with just 6 systems developing; however, 4 are respectively named.
 Typhoon Neoguri was the earliest tropical cyclone on record to strike the mainland China, which left 26 deaths and over $65 million worth of damages to the said country.
-Also included here is Cyclone Nargis which is an extremely destructive and deadly tropical cyclone, and became the second-costliest tropical cyclone recorded in the Indian Ocean, just after Cyclone Amphan in 2020.
+Also included here is Cyclone Nargis which is an extremely destructive and deadly tropical cyclone, and became the third-costliest tropical cyclone recorded in the Indian Ocean, just after Cyclone Amphan in 2020 and Cyclone Senyar in 2025.
 It left an unconfirmed total of 138,373 deaths; mainly on Myanmar and $12.9 billion worth of damages.
 2 depressions formed on the South Pacific basin and affected Vanuatu and New Caledonia: 15F and 16F.
 Rosie and Durga formed on the Australian region; bringing minor damages and rainfall on Christmas Island and Cocos Islands.